xibyte/jsketcher/DevGuide/readme.md

 ```
 ### select widget
 A drop-down menu listing options.
+Options are defined as an array of objects with label and value properties as shown in the example.
-Returns a string with the selected options value.
+Returns a string with the selected option value.
 ```
         color: {
             type: 'select',